 - a partnership between training and healthcare was in place to create the most important medical centre in the province, one which would raise the standard of medical treatment throughout Saskatchewan.

-Within Saskatoon Health Region, Royal University Hospital serves as a leader in providing acute-care services for the province.
+Within the Saskatchewan Health Authority, Royal University Hospital serves as a leader in providing acute-care services for the province.
 The hospital serves as the main trauma center for the entire province, houses many maternal and child services, neurosurgery and cardiovascular surgery.